 Today, much of the analysis of the European regional architecture is dominated by debates that are stale or backward-looking.

-On the other hand, there is regular debate between advocates of further enlargement of Euro- Atlantic institutions, and critics who argue that the enlargement caused the current crisis and should be called to a halt.
-This debate is increasingly divorced from the realities on the ground in Europe and Eurasia: a EU engulfed in a multi-faceted crisis; a United States looking to reduce commitments in Europe; a total absence of political will in both the EU and the NATO to offer full membership to the “in-between” states; “in-between” states themselves that are in no condition to qualify as candidates for membership; and ongoing conflicts in the three most plausible membership aspirant-states, including a major war in Ukraine.
+On the other hand, there is regular debate between advocates of further enlargement of Euro-Atlantic institutions, and critics who argue that enlargement caused the current crisis and should be called to a halt.
+This debate is increasingly divorced from the realities on the ground in Europe and Eurasia: an EU engulfed in a multi-faceted crisis; a United States looking to reduce commitments in Europe; a total absence of political will in either the EU or NATO to offer full membership to the “in-between” states; “in-between” states themselves that are in no condition to qualify as candidates for membership; and ongoing conflicts in the three most plausible membership aspirant-states, including a major war in Ukraine.

 But the critics of enlargement offer no alternative vision for regional integration, which makes their position nearly impossible for governments to adopt.
 What is needed is a detailed discussion of potential alternatives to the status quo, not a debate about the merits of the status quo.